psu13/mutable-hakyll/posts/a-forced-break.md

 and then make chili out of that.
 [Kenji does it here](https://www.youtube.com/watch?v=pRsPrQ56BvI).

 So I did this with most of the peppers.
 Then used two or three more to also make some powder to spread around in the meat, and kept the rest of my method the same.
-And it was worked pretty well.
+And it worked pretty well.
 The scheme is a bit more variable because you never quite use the same amount of water to make the sludge.
 I might keep doing this or not, I have not decided.